robbpriestley/MazeGenerator/README.md

 The maze generation algorithm is configurable and produces **fully-random** mazes that completely occupy  grids with variable dimensions.
 The demonstration involves a **25 x 25** grid.
 The algorithm completes the maze generation task for a grid this size on a modest Mac laptop in about **50 milliseconds**.
 Larger grids will require more time and computing power to generate.

 This project demonstrates my software design and coding abilities.
-I like to produce very clean, maintainable, **self-documenting** code that includes **comments** helping to explain the more difficult concepts.
+I like to produce very clean, maintainable, **self-documenting** code that includes helpful comments explaining the more difficult concepts.
 The single best example of code in this project for review purposes is `Library/Maze.cs`, although the project is presented here in its entirety and should be easy to run using [**Visual Studio Code**](https://code.visualstudio.com/).

 #### Example Output